Chinese Lunar New Year

-Differences between the Lunar New Year and CNY
+Differences between the Lunar New Year and Chinese New Year

 In China, there is no difference between the Chinese New Year and the Lunar New Year.
 These two phrases are both refer to the Spring Festival (春节 chūnjié).

 However, the Lunar New Year in other countries is based on the purely lunar calendar instead of the lunisolar calendar.
-Therefore, the Lunar New Year date could be different in non-Chinese countries.
+Therefore, the Lunar New Year date could be different in different countries.

 In addition, the duration of the celebration period and holiday is not the same in different countries.
 There is a 7-day public holiday in China, while the holiday shortens to 3 days in Korea and Singapore.

 What Countries Celebrate the Lunar New Year besides China?

 Asian countries like Vietnam, Korea, Japan, Singapore, and Malaysia celebrate the Lunar New Year.
 But as Chinese are spreading all over the world, the Lunar New Year has become popular in western countries, too.